Vox Luminis

 with Ian Bostridge, tenor

-Rückert songs by Franz Schubert, Gustav Mahler, Clara Schumann a.o.
+Rückert songs by Franz Schubert, Gustav Mahler, Clara Schumann and other composers

 Ian Bostridge © Kalpesh Lathigra